pfrazee/local/docs/readme.md

  - "Common Client" is a UI library which provides HTML-driven behaviors to applications
  - "MyHouse" is a Worker management and sandboxing library
  - "Widgets" are reusable UI elements; this term is used informally
+ - "[Content Security Policies (CSP)](https://developer.mozilla.org/en-US/docs/Security/CSP)" are an HTML5 API for controlling whether content is permitted on the page

 ## About Local